tajish/smart-ai-doctor/readme.md

   Recommends medications that could be helpful for the diagnosed condition.

 - **Diet Chart**
-  Suggests dietary habits and nutritional guidance. *(Work in progress)*
+  Suggests dietary habits and nutritional guidance.

 - **Workout**
-  Suggests suitable workouts for better recovery and lifestyle improvement. *(Work in progress)*
+  Suggests suitable workouts for better recovery and lifestyle improvement.

 ---